YahooArchive/mojito/docs/dev_guide/code_exs/intermojit_communication.rst

 ============

 The ``MasterMojit`` performs three major functions, each handled by a different file.
 The controller executes the ``index`` methods of the children mojits.
 The binder listens for events and then broadcasts those events to its children.
-Lastly, the ``index`` view template displays the content created by the child mojits.
+Lastly, the ``index`` template displays the content created by the child mojits.
 We'll now take a look at each of the files to understand how they perform these three functions.

 The ``controller.server.js`` below is very simple because the main purpose is to execute the ``index`` functions of the child mojits.
 The Action Context object ``actionContext`` is vital because